 - Agreeing to pay law firms a set fee for their related expenses.

 Although insurers often attempt to settle insurance claims disputes, policyholders might need legal advice about whether to settle or continue to fight.
-As a homeowner’s insurance claim law firm, we have helped many clients negotiate settlements with their insurance carrier following a covered loss and subsequent claim that the insurer initially refused to pay.
 Homeowners should be aware that there are benefits and drawbacks to settling a claim pre-litigation.
 A resolution that might constitute a favorable outcome in one case may not make sense in a different situation.

 The Benefits and Drawbacks of Settling Homeowner Insurance Claims